Generalized local polynomial reproductions: Geometric Background

 For a metric space $\Omega$ and a set $\Xi \subset \Omega$, define the sampling operator $ S_{\Xi}: f \mapsto f|_{\Xi} $ as a map from $C(\Omega)$ to $\ell_{\infty}(\Xi)$.
 We note that $ \left\| S_{\Xi} \right\| \le 1 $.
 A norming set for a subspace $\Pi\subset C(\Omega)$ is a subset $\Xi\subset \Omega$ so that $S_{\Xi}$ is bounded below.
 Thus, finding a norming set $\Xi$ is equivalent to developing a {\em Marcinkiewicz-type discretization} for $p=\infty$, as considered in \cite[Eqn.
 1.2]{dai2021entropy}.

 Such norming sets have been developed for scattered approximation on spheres in \cite{JSW}.
 This has been expanded to treat subsets of $\Sph^{d}$ and Euclidean regions satisfying interior cone conditions in \cite{Wendland}.
-Out strategy resembles the latter, although the use of the doubling property (\ref{F_Doubling}) simplifies the argument.
+Our\revisioncom{Referee 2: Minor Comment 1} strategy resembles the latter, although the use of the doubling property (\ref{F_Doubling}) simplifies the argument.

 Our goal in the next section is to prove a general norming set property: for balls $B_1\subset B_2$ and sufficiently dense $\Xi\subset \Omega$, the set $B_2 \cap \Xi$ is a norming set for $(\varPi,\|\cdot\|_{C(B_1\cap \Omega)})$.
 In other words, when restricted to $\varPi$, the sampling operator